mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 This basically creates a clone of your primary table using the message_group_uuid as partition key, but the two tables are kept in sync.
 This GSI allows for querying the table based on the message_group_uuid attribute, in addition to the primary key attributes 'pk' and 'sk'.
 Now it is possible to easily access all of the message groups when the sk needs to be updated.

 Now the creation of new message will be captured by the DynamoDB stream, which triggers the Lambda function that will use the GSI to query all message groups where the message group uuid matches the partition key of the message.
-It will then replace the sk (last_reply_at) with the sk value (created_at) of the new message.
+It will then replace the sk (last_message_at) with the sk value (created_at) of the new message.
 These two values are now matching:

 ![message event](assets/message_event.PNG)